Koromix/rygel/web/koffi.dev/parameters.md

 ```{warning}
 Be careful on Windows: if your shared library uses a different CRT (such as msvcrt), the memory could have been allocated by a different malloc/free implementation or heap, resulting in undefined behavior if you use `koffi.free()`.
 ```

-## Thread safety

-Asynchronous functions run on worker threads.
-You need to deal with thread safety issues if you share data between threads.

-Callbacks must be called from the main thread, or more precisely from the same thread as the V8 intepreter.
-Calling a callback from another thread is undefined behavior, and will likely lead to a crash or a big mess.
-You've been warned!